 An annotated bibliography is a list of sources (i.e. books, journal articles, etc...) that includes a brief explanation or note accompanying each source describing the scope or content and critical analysis of a particular work.

 Abstracts differ from annotations.
 Abstracts are descriptive summaries or overviews found at the beginning of scholarly journal articles or in an article database.
 Annotated bibliographies may be descriptive (like an abstract), but are more often critical, analytical, or evaluative.
 Check the requirements of your assignment, as specifications for annotated bibliographies will differ.

-In addition to evaluating the source (See: Evaluating a Print Sources), you will want to analyze the content of the article as well.
+In addition to evaluating the source (See: Evaluating Sources), you will want to analyze the content of the article as well.
 Consider the following when evaluating your source for your annotation:

 If your source is a book, try reading the preface to determine the author's intention or purpose for the book.
 Look over the table of contents and the index to get an overview of the materials and concepts that it covers.